zugz/tox-DHTAnnouncements/DHTAnnouncements.md

 resources could accumulate a lot of such information.
-To protect against this, users must rely on existing techniques to minimise the extent to which an IP address identifies a user, such as regular permutation of IP addresses within a large pool, mitigation of tracking techniques such as http cookies, and anonymising relays such as Tor or VPNs.
+To protect against this, users must rely on existing techniques to minimise the extent to which an IP address identifies a user, such as regular permutation of IP addresses within a large pool, mitigation of tracking techniques like http cookies, and anonymising relays such as Tor or VPNs.

 ## User-visible changes

 Unlike the onion, DHT Announcements do not support friend requests.
-Instead, to add a friend, you must add their ToxID and they must add yours.
+Instead, to add a friend, you add their ToxID and they add yours.

-There is an exception to this for bots, which can be added unilaterally.
+Alternatively, you can create an 'invite code' and send it out-of-band to a friend, who can then use it to add you without you having to know their ToxID.
+Similarly, bots can set things up so that anyone can add them.

-This system does not use any "nospam" - the ToxID of a peer is just their long-term ID public key.
+This system does not use any "nospam" -- the ToxID of a peer is just their long-term ID public key.
 This makes it easy to introduce existing friends to each other.